 One of the many benefits of taking AP classes is that they count more towards your GPA than standard courses: which means that it is possible for students to achieve a GPA greater than 4.0!
 Many of our AP students see this as a safety net and a challenge to graduate with a 4.0+ (very impressive to colleges).

-Can homeschooled students take AP Music Theory online?
+Can homeschooled students take AP online classes?

 Absolutely.
 Homeschooled students are welcome to apply at eAchieve and can enroll in one or two online classes each semester as a supplement to their curriculum.
 Our online AP classes are open to homeschoolers as well as students attending traditional brick and mortar schools.